Horodyshche: History

-Until 18 July 2020, Horodyshche served as an administrative center of Horodyshche Raion.
+Until 18 July 2020, Horodyshche was an administrative center of Horodyshche Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of Horodyshche Raion was split between Cherkasy and Zvenyhorodka Raions, with Horodyshche being transferred to Cherkasy Raion.

 Horodyshche was the birthplace of Semen Hulak-Artemovsky, a singer and composer of Ukrainian opera; there is a museum in Horodyshche dedicated to his life and work.

-The famous Jewish sociologist and journalist Jacob Lestschinsky (1876-1966) was born in Horodyshche.
+The Jewish sociologist and journalist Jacob Lestschinsky (1876–1966) was born in Horodyshche.